-For the record, I would add that before evaluating other options we considered adoption, and then changed our minds since we did not have many of the requisites required, and economic stability that unfortunately for me went to the drain with the arrival of Covid-19.
+For the record, I would add that before evaluating other options, we considered adoption.
+We then changed our minds since we did not have many of the requisites required and economic stability that, unfortunately for me, went to the drain with the arrival of Covid-19.

-In any case, to tell a woman who wants to try IVF (with her own eggs or donor eggs does not matter) “Why don’t you adopt instead”?
-Is one of the cruelest and most inappropriate remarks one can do.
-Not because adoption is not a valid alternative, on the contrary.
+To tell a woman who wants to try IVF (with her eggs or donor eggs does not matter), “Why don’t you adopt instead”?
+It is one of the cruelest and most inappropriate remarks one can make.
+Not because adoption is not a valid alternative.
+On the contrary.

 I believe that adopting a child is one of the greatest gestures of love that can be made.
 But I also believe that every woman has the right to try to become a mother as she sees fit and in such delicate situations it is better not to judge or give unsolicited advice.